Shringe/dunst-media-control/README.md

 ![](volume.png)
 ![](song.png)

-This is a simple Bash script that uses Dunst to show an indicator on the screen when the volume and brightness are changed.
+This is a simple Bash script that uses Dunst to show an indicator on the screen when the volume, brightness, and song are changed.

 ## Dependancies